mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 In other words, the *saha* world.

 So, “Take for example the rain which the heavenly dragons shower on Jambudvipa.”
-And also they look at the last paragraph:
+And also look at the last paragraph:

 > “Take for example the rain water.
 It does not come from the sky.
 The truth is that the dragons cause it to fall in order that all living beings, all plants and trees, all those with feeling and those without feeling may receive its moisture.

 So here it says rain doesn't come from the sky, but the truth is that *dragons* cause it to fall.
 That means Buddhism tries to teach you that there is something beyond human senses, human perceptions.
 Which means total dynamism of myriad conditions, factors.
-Myriad, myriad conditions, factors, elements work together, and then there is lots of aspects of phenomena.
+Myriad, myriad conditions, factors, elements work together, and *then* there are lots of aspects of phenomena.
 That is [the] phenomenal world.

-So, if we say “rain comes from the sky,” that is an idea, different conclusions.
-[That] is [an] important, you know, understanding: rain comes from the sky.
-That is [an] *idea* of rain.
+So, if we say “rain comes from the sky,” that is an idea, definite conclusions.
+[Understanding is] important: rain comes from the sky.
+That is [an] idea of rain.
 But if you take care of human life based on this idea of rain, you cannot see the rain in the universal perspective, you know?
 Very naturally you see the water only in terms of human eyes.
-You never know water in terms of fish and fish and turtles and boat.
+You never know water in terms of fish and turtles and the boat.
 You have to understand the water in the universal perspective.

 But human beings always look at the water just in terms of human ideas.

-So that's why human beings always look at the human world deeply and create immediately [a] definite conclusion first.
-And then we put our life into definite conclusions.
+So that's why human beings always look at the human world deeply and immediately create [a] definite conclusion first, and then we put our life into definite conclusions.
 That means you always look at the human word in terms of *your* ideas.
 So [it’s] a particular color of glasses.
 Do you understand?
 That is selfish, very [selfish].
 That’s why human beings [are] very clever, but on the other hand, very selfish.
-That's why [we’re] fighting always.
+That's why [we’re] always fighting.
 Birds look at the human world, and in terms of their own idea, their own life, but very simple, open.
 But human beings, very clever and smart, but selfish, very selfish.

 That's why we have to always practice liberation, emptiness.
-You see the microphone and take care of it, and then you should practice emptiness, anyway.
-Liberation.
-You cannot stay long with it – good or bad, right and wrong.
+You see the microphone and take care of it, and then you should practice emptiness, liberation.
+You cannot stay long with it, good or bad, right or wrong.
 Anyway, we have to continue [to] practice like this.
 That is really understanding deeply how human beings, human life, [the] human world are structured.

 So you cannot see the human word in terms of particular ideas, okay?
 So that's why it says “dragons cause the rains.”
-Because dragons are legendary animals, you know, which [have] lots of stuff: [lakes], and fire... [...]
-So completely beyond the usual sense of fish or human animals.
+Because dragons are legendary animals, you know, which [have] lots of stuff: [lakes], and fire... *[He chuckles.]* So completely beyond the usual sense of fish or human animals.

-So that's why, “Why is that?
+So that's why [it says], “Why is that?
 Take for example the rain which the heavenly dragons shower on Jambudvipa.”
 That is [...] interdependent co-origination, according to the teaching.
-“Interdependent co-origination causes rain to fall”: that is [why] here it says, “Dragons shower on Jambudvipa.”
+“Interdependent co-origination causes rain to fall” – that is [what it is saying here], “Dragons shower on Jambudvipa.”

+#### 1:02:07

 > “Cities and villages drift about in the flood like thorns and leaves.

-So very naturally, we understand the rains as [troubles], separate between the human life, human water, rains.
-So, in terms of particular ideas.
-So very naturally, rains create [floods] and, you know, drift, [all trees].
-It creates miserable something.
+So very naturally, we understand the rains as [troubles], separate [from] human life, the human [world].
+So, [we understand] in terms of particular ideas.
+So very naturally, rains create [floods], drift [...]
+It creates [something miserable].

 So here it says, “cities and village drift about in the flood, like thorns and leaves...”